protolambda/mergemock/README.md

 4. If no, generate an `ExecutionPayload` and call `engine_executePayload`.
     4a.
 Call `engine_consensusValidated`.
 5. `engine_forkchoiceUpdated` is called.
-    * Question: Is this called at this poitn to update the head to the parent block (if proposing) and to the newly exeucted block if not?
+    * Question: Is this called at this point to update the head to the parent block (if proposing) and to the newly executed block if not?

 #### Probability Configuration

 * `proposal` -- the probability that the consensus client executes the `engine_preparePayload`, `engine_getPayload` flow.
-* `missed_proposal` -- the probability the conensus client's proposal is not built upon.
+* `missed_proposal` -- the probability the consensus client's proposal is not built upon.
 This basically means the `engine_forkchoiceUpdated` is called with a new head hash that orphans the proposal.
 * `invalid_payload` -- the probability that an